operate-first/community/sig-community/charter.md

 * Ownership and financing (domain names, other project assets)
 * Ensure project-wide transparency
 * Set project technical direction and maintain a development roadmap
+* Care about the website presence and other communication outlets, e.g. social media and mail

 ### Out of scope